Livistona australis: Significance in Aboriginal culture

-The cabbage-tree palm was called "Dtharowal", where the Tharawal language gets its name from.
+The cabbage-tree palm was called "Dtharowal", where the aforementioned Tharawal language gets its name from.
 New growth of the tree could be cooked or eaten raw and the heart of the trunk could be cooked as a medicine to ease a sore throat.
 Leaves of the cabbage-tree palm were used for shelter and fibres for string, rope and fishing lines.